-Table 6: Main Objectives / Deliverables per SGA for SP4: Theoretical Neuroscience
+Table 7: Main Objectives / Deliverables per SGA for SP4: Theoretical Neuroscience

-Phase Months Main Objective(s) / Deliverable(s) SGA1 M31-54 Set of models from cellular to network levels, and different brain areas, using different modelling approaches (detailed models, simplified models and population models) SGA2 M55-78 Comparative assessment of brain data and different modelling approaches (analytical models, large-scale network models, neuromorphic computing systems, neurorobotics experiments) Progressively reduced models of both human and mouse neurons SGA3 M79-M102 Set of theory-driven models of cognitive processes at the level of neurons and synapses, which are implementable by software simulation and neuromorphic hardware.
+SGA3 M79-M102 Set of theory-driven models of cognitive processes at the level of neurons and synapses, which are implementable by software simulation and neuromorphic hardware.
 SGA4 M103- Multi-scale theory of brain structure and function that creates a synthesis between top-down and data-driven bottom-up approaches.
 Applications to unify theories of learning, memory, attention and goal-oriented behaviour, as well as the genesis of brain pathologies.